AdaCore/training_material/courses/ada_essentials/060_record_types/06-variant_records.rst

    + Similar to case statements (all values must be covered)
    + Components listed will only be visible if choice matches discriminant
-   + Component names need to be unique (even across discriminants)
+   + Component identifiers need to be unique (even across discriminants)

 * Discriminant is treated as any other component